rdfostrich/article-jws2018-ostrich/content/fundamentals.md

 Overview of which triple patterns can be queried inside which index to optimally reduce the iteration scope.
 </figcaption>
 </figure>

+Storage-wise, only one index, `SPO` for example, would be sufficient to achieve reduced storage space.
+The auxiliary `OSP` and `POS` indexes could be derived from this main index afterwards when querying is required.
+This technique is similar to the [HDT-FoQ](cite:cites hdtfoq) extension for HDT that adds additional indexes to a basic HDT file to enable faster querying for any triple pattern.

 ### Local Changes
 {:#local-changes}